 Across Central America and into the United States, the storm took the lives of 74 people and caused $25.5 billion in damage.

-If this yearโs season stretches to include 13 named storms, what will define Tropical Storm Milton as opposed to Hurricane Milton?
+As this year’s season has stretched to include 13 named storms, what defined Tropical Storm Milton as opposed to Hurricane Milton?
 Wind speed.

-Early in a cycloneโs development, as a tropical depression, wind speeds are less than 39 mph.
+Early in a cyclone’s development, as a tropical depression, wind speeds are less than 39 mph.
 Tropical depressions are not given names but are numbered and tracked in case they grow into tropical storms or hurricanes.
+Tropical Depression Fourteen was named Tropical Storm Milton on October 5.

 Tropical Storm Milton